Microdon mutabilis: Host specificity

-Mi. mutabilis locates its host species through volatile compounds such as methyl 6-methlysalicylate from F. lemani, which indicate host nest suitability for oviposition.
+Microdon mutabilis locates its host species through volatile compounds such as methyl 6-methlysalicylate from F. lemani, which indicate host nest suitability for oviposition.
 Volatiles from M. scabrinodis were thought to be deterrents to females looking to oviposit.
 The compound methyl 6-methlysalicylate can be found in the mandibular glands of various Formicid lineages with different communicative functions, but these other lineages are allopatric to F. lemani which potentially explains the efficacy of using this compound as an orientation strategy.
 The function of methyl 6-methylsalicylate in F. lemani is postulated to be an alarm pheromone or serve as a chemical used for kin recognition.
 It seems unlikely that a single compound is used by these flies to orient themselves to potential host nests, though more studies are required.

 Female flies exhibit low dispersal and a high level of local specificity to certain nests within larger F. lemani populations.
 Past studies indicated higher egg survivorship in nests closer in physical proximity to the maternal nest, with higher egg rejection occurring as distance from the maternal nest increased.
 Mi. mutabilis’ mimicry of host recognition compounds is indicated to be maternally inherited, and the relationship between survivorship and distance was thought to be related to the fact that F. lemani nests can be polygynous, where colonies are known to fragment but remain relatively genetically related to each other.
 More recent studies suggest higher genetic diversity within polygynous ant colonies for parasite defense leaves them more susceptible to social parasite infiltration due to more diversity in host recognition compounds.
 Mi. mutabilis’ sister species Mi. myrmicae is less locally constrained because its host, M. scabrinodis, exhibits more migratory behavior and tends to abandon its nests.
 F. lemani—Mi. mutabilis’ host—exhibits higher fidelity to its nest location.
 Thus, Mi. mutabilis evolved stronger philopatry with its host nests whilst Mi. myrmicae resorted to bet hedging strategies to account for M. scabrinodis’ nomadic nature.
 Past records of more flexible host ranges in Mi. mutabilis challenged the extent of host specificity in this genus, and suggest that the notion of extreme host specificity may be locally constrained, however this continues to be an area where more research is needed.